eToro vs. Coinbase - Which Crypto Platform Is Right for You?

 What is better than Coinbase?

-Kraken provides strong security. eToro is better for those wanting multi-asset investing.
+Kraken provides strong security and lower fees for active traders — see our Kraken review for a full breakdown. eToro is better for those wanting multi-asset investing.
 Which is "better" depends on user needs — Coinbase remains strong for ease of use, regulation, and crypto infrastructure.

 Who is better than eToro?